Nonexistence of H\"{o}lder continuous solution for the Camassa-Holm equation in Besov spaces: Introduction

-Due to these interesting and remarkable features, the CH equation has attracted much attention as a class of integrable shallow water wave equations in recent twenty years.
-Its systematic mathematical study was initiated in a series of papers by Constantin and Escher, see \cite{Escher1,Escher2,Escher3,Escher4,Escher5}.
-After the CH equation was derived physically in the context of water waves, there are a large amount of literatures devoted to studying the well-posedness of the Cauchy problem \eqref{0} (see Molinet's survey \cite{Molinet}).
-Li and Olver \cite{li2000} proved that the Cauchy problem \eqref{0} is locally well-posed with the initial data $u_0\in H^s(\R)$ with $s > 3/2$ (see also \cite{GB}).
+The CH equation \eqref{0} was first proposed in the context of hereditary symmetries studied in \cite{Fokas} and then was derived explicitly as a water wave equation by Camassa-Holm \cite{Camassa}.
+Many aspects of the mathematical beauty of the CH equation have been exposed over the last two decades.
+Particularly, \eqref{0} is completely integrable \cite{Camassa,Constantin-P} with a bi-Hamiltonian structure \cite{Constantin-E,Fokas} and infinitely many conservation laws \cite{Camassa,Fokas}.
+Also, it admits exact peaked soliton solutions (peakons) of the form $u(x,t)=ce^{-|x-ct|}\;(c>0)$, which are orbitally stable \cite{Constantin.Strauss}.
+Another remarkable feature of the CH equation is the wave breaking phenomena: the solution remains bounded while its slope becomes unbounded in finite time \cite{Constantin}.
+After the CH equation was derived physically in the context of water waves, there is a large amount of literature devoted to studying the well-posedness of the Cauchy problem \eqref{0} in Besov spaces.
 Danchin \cite{d1,d3} proved the local existence and uniqueness of strong solutions to \eqref{0} with initial data in $B^s_{p,r}$ if $(p,r)\in[1,\infty]\times[1,\infty), s>\max\big\{1+1/p, 3/2\big\}$ and $B^{3/2}_{2,1}$.
-Meanwhile, he \cite{d1} only obtained the continuity of the solution map of \eqref{0} with respect to the initial data in the space $\mathcal{C}([0, T ];B^{s'}_{p,r})$ with any $s'<s$.
-Li-Yin \cite{Li-Yin1} proved the continuity of the solution map of \eqref{0} with respect to the initial data in the space $\mathcal{C}([0, T];B^{s}_{p,r})$ with $r<\infty$.
+Meanwhile, he \cite{d1} only obtained the continuity of the solution map of \eqref{0} with respect to initial data in the space $\mathcal{C}([0, T ];B^{s'}_{p,r})$ with any $s'<s$.
+Li-Yin \cite{Li-Yin1} proved the continuity of the solution map of \eqref{0} with respect to initial data in the space $\mathcal{C}([0, T];B^{s}_{p,r})$ with $r<\infty$.
 In particular, they \cite{Li-Yin1} proved that the solution map of \eqref{0} is weak continuous with respect to initial data $u_0\in B^s_{p,\infty}$.
 For the endpoints, Danchin \cite{d3} obtained that the data-to-solution map is not continuous by using peakon solution, which implies the ill-posedness of \eqref{0} in $B^{3/2}_{2,\infty}$.
-Himonas-Misio{\l}ek \cite{H-M} obtained the first result on the non-uniform dependence for \eqref{0} in $H^s(\T)$ with $s\geq2$ using explicitly constructed travelling wave solutions, which was sharpened to $s>\fr32$ by Himonas-Kenig \cite{H-K} on the real-line and Himonas-Kenig-Misio{\l}ek \cite{H-K-M} on the circle.
-We should mention that, non-uniform continuity of the CH solution map in $H^1(\R\;\text{or}\;\T)$ was established by Himonas-Misio{\l}ek-Ponce \cite{HMP07} by using traveling wave solutions.
-In our recent papers \cite{Lyz,Lwyz}, we proved the non-uniform dependence on initial data for \eqref{0} under both the framework of Besov spaces $B^s_{p,r}$ for $s>\max\big\{1+1/p, 3/2\big\}$ with $(p,r)\in[1,\infty]\times[1,\infty)$ and $B^{3/2}_{2,1}$.
-Guo-Liu-Molinet-Yin \cite{Guo-Yin} showed the ill-posedness of \eqref{0} in $B_{p,r}^{1+1/p}(\mathbb{R}\;\text{or}\; \mathbb{T})$ with $(p,r)\in[1,\infty]\times(1,\infty]$ (especially in $H^{3/2}$) by proving the norm inflation.
-Very recently, Guo-Ye-Yin \cite{Guo} obtained the ill-posedness for the CH equation in $B^{1}_{\infty,1}(\R)$ by proving the norm inflation.
-Ye-Yin-Guo \cite{Ye} obtained the local well-posedness for the Camassa--Holm type equation in Besov spaces $s>1+\frac1p, (p,r)\in[1,+\infty]\times[1,+\infty)$ or $s=1+\frac1p, \ (p,r)\in[1,+\infty)\times \{1\}$.
-In our recent papers \cite{Li22,Li22-2}, we established the ill-posedness for \eqref{0} in $B^s_{p,\infty}(\mathbb{R})$ with $s>\max\big\{1+1/p, 3/2\big\}$ with $p\in[1,\infty]$ by proving the solution map to the CH equation starting from $u_0$ is discontinuous at $t = 0$ in the metric of $B^s_{p,\infty}(\mathbb{R})$.
+Guo-Liu-Molinet-Yin \cite{Guo-Yin} showed the ill-posedness of \eqref{0} in $B_{p,r}^{1+1/p}(\mathbb{R}\;\text{or}\; \mathbb{T})$ with $(p,r)\in[1,\infty]\times(1,\infty]$ by proving the norm inflation.
+Guo-Ye-Yin \cite{Guo} and Li-Yu-Zhu \cite{24jmfm,26ampa} obtained the ill-posedness for the CH equation and the Novikov equation in $B^{1}_{\infty,1}$ by proving the norm inflation, respectively.
+Ye-Yin-Guo \cite{Ye} obtained the local well-posedness for the Camassa-Holm type equation in $B^s_{p,r}$ with $s>1+\frac1p, (p,r)\in[1,+\infty]\times[1,+\infty)$ or $s=1+\frac1p, \ (p,r)\in[1,+\infty)\times \{1\}$.
+Assume that $u_0\in B^s_{p,r}$ with $s>1+\frac1p, (p,r)\in[1,+\infty]\times[1,+\infty)$ or $s=1+\frac1p, \ (p,r)\in[1,+\infty)\times \{1\}$, it is known that there exists a solution $u\in \mathcal{C}([0,T];B^s_{p,r})$ for the Camassa-Holm equation.
+Naturally, we may wonder whether or not the solution $u$ can belong to $\mathcal{C}^\alpha([0,T];B^s_{p,r})$ with some $\alpha\in(0,1)$.
+Therefore, we are interested in the following {\bf Question}: